kurtstrik/Wackelpudding/README.md

 tested under following conditions:

-- 720 x 1280 xhdpi!
+- 720 x 1280 xhdpi! important
 - Android 6.0 Version (but compiled at API 16 Android 4.1)

 > [!CAUTION]
-testing on other resolutions at your own risk (that is because certain graphics are tailored to the given resolution)
+use 720 x1280. testing on other resolutions at your own risk (that is because certain graphics are tailored to the given resolution)